What the critics are saying about Lord of the Rings: The Rings of Power

 As the two mega fantasy series coincide, which will reign?

-We are just days away from the release of Prime Video’s The Lord of the Rings: The Rings of Power, which officially launches on Friday 2 September.
+The Lord of the Rings: The Rings of Power has officially launched on Friday 2 September.

 It’s been a long wait since Jeff Bezos’s omnipotent Amazon empire in 2017 paid JRR Tolkien’s estate $250m (£211m) for the rights to set a fantasy series in the world of Middle-earth.